top of page

 • Satya Zodiac Necklace Collection

 A timeless pendant that honors your unique zodiac sign.
-With a variety of styles and finishes, these pieces suit all preferences and personality types.
-Elegant, personal, and beautiful — perfect for the astrology lover in your life.
+With a variety of styles to choose from, these pieces suit different preferences and personality types.
+Perfect for the astrology lover in your life.

 • The Way to a Beautiful World (Book)

 An inspiring and uplifting read for anyone in a season of growth, reflection, or emotional healing.
-Not only is it easy to read, but the stunning illustrations make it a lovely coffee table book — one you’ll revisit at different moments of your life.
+Not only is it easy to read, but the beautiful illustrations make it a lovely coffee table book — one you’ll be sure to revisit at different moments in your life.

 • BestSelf Journal & Planner

-A beautifully structured planner designed to help you set goals, stay intentional, and bring more alignment into your everyday life.
-Part journal, part productivity system — ideal for anyone entering a “new chapter” energy.
+One of my favorite structured planners—this journal is designed to help you set goals, stay intentional, and bring more alignment into your everyday life.
+Ideal for anyone entering a “new chapter.”

 My favorite part?
 Each page includes a space for daily gratitude.

-And if you kid is into journaling, I recently found a similar style journal for kids that I'll be getting my daughter for Christmas this year.
+And if you kids are into journaling, I recently found a similar style journal for kids that I'll be getting my daughter for Christmas this year.
 Check it out here.

 • Chakra Mini Meditation Bowls

-Small, beautifully crafted singing bowls — each tuned to a specific chakra.
-They bring grounding and balance to any meditation space and make thoughtful, intentional gifts.
+Love these small, beautifully crafted singing bowls, each tuned to a specific chakra.
+And although the resonance isn't long, they can help to bring grounding and balance to any space.

 I recently bought two for my kids (they’re really into small things) as tools they can use when they feel overwhelmed.